echoe/100_days_of_code/README.md

 ### Caveats

 I am doing every day of this course, but likely will not upload every day - just when the result feels important.
+(The first ten days felt so basic that I didn't save any of it, but I did make physical notes.
+Also, my printer ran out of ink so I have to take computer notes now, haha.)

 I also:
 -Have a few days of vacation scheduled in the middle of taking this course and am making myself take this one day at a time so I actually retain the information, so will not have output every single day until the course ends.